RomlinGroup/Flatpack/README.md

 ## Commercial use allowed (no affiliation) 📈

->⚖️ **Legal perspectives:** ["Questions and Answers – New EU copyright rules"](https://ec.europa.eu/commission/presscorner/detail/en/qanda_21_2821) (European Commission 2021) / ["Are ChatGPT, Bard and Dolly 2.0 Trained On Pirated Content?"](https://www.searchenginejournal.com/are-chatgpt-bard-and-dolly-2-0-trained-on-pirated-content/) (Roger Montti 2023)
+>⚖️ **Legal perspectives:** ["Questions and Answers – New EU copyright rules"](https://ec.europa.eu/commission/presscorner/detail/en/qanda_21_2821) (European Commission 2021) / ["Are ChatGPT, Bard and Dolly 2.0 Trained On Pirated Content?"](https://www.searchenginejournal.com/are-chatgpt-bard-and-dolly-2-0-trained-on-pirated-content/) (Roger Montti 2023) / ["Llama copyright drama: Meta stops disclosing what data it uses to train the company's giant AI models"](https://www.businessinsider.com/meta-llama-2-data-train-ai-models-2023-7) (Alistair Barr 2023)

 We constantly search for datasets and models suitable for future deployment as [flatpacks](https://github.com/romlingroup/flatpack-ai/tree/main/warehouse) (coming soon).
 Therefore, if you know of any high-quality datasets or models with commercially viable licenses, we would appreciate it if you submitted them via a pull request.